Tyler Perry Studios

-Tyler Perry Studios (TPS) is a film studio in Atlanta, Georgia founded by actor, filmmaker, and playwright Tyler Perry in 2006.
+Tyler Perry Studios (TPS) is a film studio in Atlanta, Georgia, founded by actor, filmmaker, and playwright Tyler Perry in 2006.

 In 2019, Perry celebrated the grand opening of his newest Atlanta studio location, having purchased 330 acre of the former Fort McPherson complex in 2015 to make it the new home of Tyler Perry Studios.
-Tyler Perry Studios is one of the largest film production studios in the United States, and established Perry as the first African-American to outright own a major film production studio.
+This established Perry as the first African-American to outright own a major film production studio.
 Through 34th Street Films, a production arm of Tyler Perry Studios, Perry guides the work of other filmmakers.

 In 2018, Perry sold his previous studio location opened in 2008 to another minority-owned film production company.
 The previous studio location occupied two former Delta Air Lines affiliated buildings in the Greenbriar area of southwest Atlanta, and included 200000 sqft of sets and office space.

-Tyler Perry Studios is a notable resource for Atlanta's robust economy.
+Tyler Perry Studios is a notable resource for Atlanta's economy.
 The company often advertises for film and crew positions at its southwest Atlanta location.